The Case For Email Security

 - Repudiation (Sender denies that s/he sent it)

-SSL: It is simple and easy to use SSL to secure the communications between your computers and your email service provider’s computers.
+SSL: It is simple and easy to use SSL (and TLS) to secure the communications between your computers and your email service provider’s computers.
 This works no matter who your recipients are.
 SSL improves security in these ways:

 - It establishes that you are contacting your service provider’s computers and not someone else’s